Campaign for Academic Excellence

 B-CC’s Green Club: a grant to help Green Club students purchase 10 compost bins and 4 worm composters to transform classroom trash into compost soil that is 10 times more nutrient rich than those from traditional composting methods.
 The compost will be used to nitrify organically the soil in B-CC’s greenhouse where students grow fresh produce year round for the Westland Pantry, an organization that provides food to lower income students.

 Lazarus Leadership Fellows: a leadership development program that teaches and strengthens leadership skills in 10th and 11th graders through a series of seminars and meetings with local leaders as well as the development and implementation of a 200-hour community service by each student addressing a need the student has identified in his/her community.
+Each Lazarus Fellow receives a $250 stipend for project expenses during the summer to help ensure that this program is not limited to those who can afford not to earn money during the summer.

 Professional Development for Faculty